Altarmir/Train_VCS/Support tickets Assessment.md

 what you've tried, and where you're getting stuck so we can see your thought process instead.
 Good luck!

-Ticket #1: Rejected pull request from fork
+# Ticket #1: Rejected pull request from fork

 To start, I have to say I LOVE GITHUB.
 You guys rock.
 I was at your 4th birthday party, thanks for the cupcake and booze!

 Anyway, here's my problem.
 I sent a pull request to technoweenie, and he rejected it because my master branch is out of sync with his master.
 What can I do to fix this?

 Help me supportocat, you're my only hope!

 /.Steve
 Hint: You'll want to address their question, and you could add an explanation of topic branches as a better workflow.

-Ticket #1 response:
+*Ticket #1 response:*SS
 replace this with your response

-Ticket #2: Syncing internal server and GitHub?
+# Ticket #2: Syncing internal server and GitHub?
 Hi GitHub!
 My company has an internal Git server used for deployments, we use GitHub, and I work on a local copy of the repository.
 For workflow purposes, how do I sync my repository to GitHub and the internal Git server?